By Vaughn Paul Manley, M.A.

 The good news is that it can actually be chanted in English!
 An English translation was done by my teacher, Ramdas Lamb, Ph.D., in 1971 at the request of Neem Karoli Baba, while at the Hanuman Temple in Vrindavan, India.
 What’s unique about it is that it closely follows the same meter and rhyme pattern of the original Awadhi-Hindi version by Tulsidas, so that then any Chalisa melody can be chanted in English.
 Maharaji wanted Westerners to benefit by knowing the meaning of the Hanuman Chalisa so he asked Ramdas, who was a monk in the Ramananda order, to create an English version and share it with the devotees.
 At the time, Ramdas was studying a book on the Chalisa in Hindi and Neem Karoli Baba wrote “Ram Ram” in it and then asked him to do the translation.
 Ramdas is currently a professor of Comparative Religion at the University of Hawaii.

 Chanting the Hanuman Chalisa in English has now become one of my favorite practices, because I’m constantly inspired by the meaning.
 I’ve spent the last two months memorizing it, and have found that it works with any Chalisa melody.
-My four year old son, Jai, loves it too and often asks me to sing it while we drive or before bed.
+My son Jai often asks me to sing it while we drive or before bed.
 One time I was singing it while folding laundry and got distracted so I stopped.
 Then, he surprised me by picking up where I left off!
 One time he said, “Daddy, Hanuman is so strong I bet he can pick you up!”
 I said, “Yes, Jai, Hanuman is picking me up all the time!”

-Here’s a YouTube video I made of the Hanuman Chalisa chanted in English to one of my favorite melodies by Krishna Das, which will help you learn the English version.
+Here’s a YouTube video that I made of the English version of the Hanuman Chalisa with lyrics to follow along, using one of my favorite melodies by Krishna Das.
 Jai Sri Hanumanji!